Investment

 Create a portfolio with 25% Tesla, 25% Bitcoin, 25% S&P 500 and 25% oil.

-Every month, inject $100 and allocate capital only to the two assets that had the best performance over the last 6 months.
+Every month, inject $100 and allocate the capital only to the two assets that showed the best performance over the last 6 months.

 Example #7